 - The role of a poker dealer demands resilience and composure.
 As the face of the game, dealers must absorb any criticism or frustration from players without taking it personally.

-- In instances where issues escalate, dealers have the option to discuss concerns with supervisors either during or after their shift.
+- When issues escalate, dealers can discuss concerns with supervisors during or after their shift.

 Calling the Floor for Clarity

-- When disputes arise regarding actions in a hand, dealers have the option to call the floor man to provide a ruling and guide the appropriate course of action.
+- When disputes arise regarding actions in hand, dealers can call the floor man to provide a ruling and guide the appropriate course of action.

 - Scenarios like a player announcing a raise out of turn, only to have another player raise when it's the correct turn, may require the floor man's intervention.